GerritForge/ghs-metrics-collector/gerrit/ghs-upload-pack-metrics/src/main/resources/Documentation/metrics-logging.md

   header, trailer, thin pack, and reused cached pack(s).
 - timeWriting - time jgit needed to write packfile, from start of header until end of trailer.
   The transfer speed can be approximated by dividing total bytes by this value.
+- accountId - account ID executing the upload pack.
+Set to `0` for anonymous operations.